ershadul1/SQL-ZOO/README.md

 # SQL-ZOO

-> This repo containes solutions of the SQL ZOO tutorials.
+> This repo contains solutions to the SQL ZOO tutorials.

 ## Authors